ThomassTon/thomasston.github.io/_posts/2024-09-05-irobmanlab_blog.md

 komo.addObjective({1.,1.}, FS_distance, {obj, STRING(robots[0] << "pen_tip")}, OT_ineq, {1e1},{-0.0});
 komo.addObjective({1.,1.}, FS_distance, {obj, STRING(robots[1] << "pen_tip")}, OT_ineq, {1e1},{-0.0});
 ```
+### 3.3.2 Path planning and grasping for fisrt robot

-**Path planning** is implemented using two methods: one based on the KOMO optimizer, and the other using bi-RRT.
+**Path planning** is implemented using two methods: one based on the KOMO optimizer, and the other using ST-RRT*.

-The **KOMO optimizer** solves the problem by using the provided initial and target positions, while setting velocity and acceleration constraints.
+- The **KOMO optimizer** solves the problem by using the provided initial **q0** and target positions **q1**, while setting velocity and acceleration constraints.
+In this work, the second-order KOMO is used, meaning we take both velocity and acceleration into account during the motion planning process.

 ```c++
 OptOptions options;
 options.stopIters = 100;  // Set the maximum number of iterations.